This site is full of FREE ebooks - Project Gutenberg Australia

 us.”

-they bring, though fashioned of dreams, is raiment and food for your
+which they bring, though fashioned of dreams, is raiment and food

 Like the ocean is your god-self;